United States and the United Nations Convention on the Law of the Sea

 The United States was among the nations that participated in the third United Nations Conference on the Law of the Sea, which took place from 1974 through 1982 and resulted in the international treaty known as the United Nations Convention on the Law of the Sea (UNCLOS).
-The United States also participated in the subsequent negotiations of modifications to the treaty from 1990 to 1994.
+The United States also participated in the subsequent negotiations of modifications to Part XI of the treaty from 1990 to 1994.
+Although the United States signed and recognized the UNCLOS as a codification of customary international law in 1994, it has not ratified it.
 The UNCLOS came into force in 1994.
-Although the United States now recognizes the UNCLOS as a codification of customary international law, it has not ratified it.

 UNCLOS, also called the Law of the Sea Convention or the Law of the Sea Treaty, defines the rights and responsibilities of nations in their use of the world's oceans; it establishes guidelines for businesses, the environment, and the management of marine natural resources.
 To date, 168 countries and the European Union have joined the Convention.